+What debts are not dischargeable in bankruptcy?
 One common misconception among consumers is that you can discharge all debts and be 100 percent debt-free if you file for Chapter 7 bankruptcy.
 While you could discharge a vast majority of your debtors, the belief that you can remove 100 percent of them is untrue.
-There are a vast number of debts you cannot discharge.
-And when you have too many in the non-dischargeable category, Chapter 7 may not be the best option for you.
+Many debts are non-dischargeable.
+And when you have too many in that non-dischargeable category, Chapter 7 may not be the best option for you.

 Debts that are not dischargeable have been determined on a federal level, by Congress.
 The opinion is that a consumer should not be allowed to discharge them as it will affect public policy.

 Even if the majority of your debts are non-dischargeable, that doesn’t mean you are without options.
 Instead of using Chapter 7, you would file for Chapter 13, which allows you to pay down those debts and still receive relief from creditors.
 It might even be the better option if you want to avoid a full discharge on your credit history.

 Understanding the Debts You Can Discharge versus Cannot Discharge

 When filing for Chapter 7 bankruptcy, you are under incredible scrutiny by the courts.
 They not only want to make sure you do not have the financial means to pay off those debts before allowing you to discharge, but they also want to make sure that you are not discharging debts that affect others.
 For example, if you have outstanding child support payments, you cannot discharge those in bankruptcy at all.
 The courts still expect you to fulfill that obligation – the same goes for federal student loans or taxes.